 1. Console and Calm

-Take your baby to a quiet, calm place without a lot of distractions.
+Take your baby to a quiet, peaceful place without a lot of noise or distractions.
 This will allow them to settle down and can especially help if the arching is occurring due to an emotional problem such as stress, or a sensory issue such as with autism.

-Sometimes all a baby needs is to be comforted and know they have a steady presence.
+Sometimes all a baby needs is to be comforted and know you are a steady presence.
 It is essential that you are calm too so that you can transmit that energy to your baby.
 So, turn down the lights and hum a soft song.
-Letting them soak up the love for a bit might be just what they need to calm down and relax.
+They might just need to soak up the love for a bit to feel more comfortable and relax.

 2. Cuddle and Reposition

 Cuddling helps to release oxytocin, a hormone that helps with bonding and feeling happy, in both mama and baby.
-Babies who are cuddled often also tend to sleep better, have less stress, and even have more stable heart rates.
+Babies who are cuddled often tend to sleep better, have less stress, and even have more stable heart rates.

 If you think your baby is suffering from reflux and it is just after a feeding, hold them in a more upright position in your arms.
 Gravity helps keep the stomach acid down where it belongs.

 Sometimes distraction is the simplest answer.
-A baby’s favorite lovey or a silly face from mom can make whatever was causing the arching and crying to simply be forgotten for the time being.
+A baby’s favorite lovey, brightly colored toy or a silly face from mom can make whatever was causing the arching and crying to simply be forgotten for the time being.

 Should You Call The Doctor?

 While the above tricks can be beneficial in helping calm baby down and relieve whatever underlying issue might be causing them to arch their back, sometimes the reality is that they won’t be enough.